dhan-shri711/Pizza-Sale-Analysis-PowerBI/README.md

 <img width="658" alt="Sales Analysis" src="https://github.com/user-attachments/assets/7146e410-8b8f-4ca1-bec5-9915212817bf" />

 ## Description
-This project is a sample store dashboard designed to visualize sales data using various charts and graphs.
+This project is a Super store dashboard designed to visualize sales data using various charts and graphs.
 It provides insights into sales, profit, order counts, regional sales distribution, category-wise sales, and more.

 ## Features
 - *Cards*: Display key metrics such as sales, profit, and order count.